SEED-platform/building-data-utilities/README.md

 Note that if the env keys for AMAZON_API_KEY, AMAZON_BASE_URL, and AMAZON_APP_ID exist in your profile, then it use that over the .env file.

+For NREL users using the rate-limited key, use the following as the AMAZON_BASE_URL: https://developer.nrel.gov/api/tada/amazon-location-service/places/v2

 Due to the nature of this application, we are passing IntendedUse=Storage to the Amazon Location Services API.
 This results in a slightly higher rate per transaction, but allows us to store the results.

 5. Create a `locations.json` file in the root containing a list of addresses to process in the format: